JoelSatkas/CollegeWork/README.md

 # CollegeWork
-A collection of small projects written for college.
+A collection of small projects made for college modules.